 My brother wasn’t extremely good in studies nor was he a huge success in his professional life.
 But he had a rare asset.
 He had real friends.
 So when he was fighting cancer there wasn’t a single day that his friends wouldn’t turn up at the hospital or at home to be with him.

-I bumped into one of his close friends yesterday while having coffee at a roadside stall.
-I told him to come to our home someday.
+I bumped into one of his close friends recently and told him to come to our home someday.

 He said, “Now that you have shifted to a new place I can come.
 I couldn’t imagine walking up the stairs of your old house knowing that he won’t be there to open the door.”

 His eyes had welled up.
 I thought my brother was truly lucky.
 He had a friend who teared up talking about him 9 years after his demise.